clhedrick/sakai-contrib/README.md

   csev is working on the portal problem

 OSP (metaobj, osp)
-   The tools are start and show in the screen, inline.
+   The tools start and show in the screen, inline.
 No other testing done.
    Currently portal and warehouse are not included.